 Who can use the GSTC logo?

-How long does it take to achieve GSTC-Recognition of a standard and GSTC-Approval of a certification program?
+How long does it take to achieve any of the Integrity Program marks of a certification program?

-- It will take no more than three months from the time that the complete application and materials are received to a formal response of acceptance or rejection.
-If the standard or program does not comply with GSTC requirements, the Secretariat will request additional information during this period.
-A completed application does not guarantee Recognition or Approval.
+- Typically two to three months from the time that the completed application and materials are received to a formal response of acceptance or rejection.
+If the standard or program does not comply with GSTC requirements, the Secretariat will request additional information and the process may take longer than three months.
+A completed application does not guarantee Recognition, Accreditation, or Approval.